sgl-project/sglang/docs/en/setup_github_runner.md

 1. Start a docker container.

-You can mount a folder for the shared huggingface cache.
+You can mount a folder for the shared huggingface model weights cache.
 The command below uses `/tmp/huggingface` as an example.

 ```
 docker pull nvidia/cuda:12.1.1-devel-ubuntu22.04